rennier/Meta-Database-Engineer-Professional-Certificate/README.md

 <img src="https://github.com/rennier/Meta-Database-Engineer-Professional-Certificate/blob/9b5b353dfc9de9fcd77294b5025b45de892b385c/Meta%20Database%20Engineer%20Professional%20Certificate-Rennie%20Ramlochan.jpeg" alt="View certificate for Rennie Ramlochan, Meta Database Engineer Professional Certificate, offered through Coursera."/>

-**Certificate for Rennie Ramlochan, Meta Database Engineer Professional Certificate, offered through Meta.**
+**Certificate for Rennie Ramlochan, Database Engineer Professional Certificate, offered through Meta.**
 <br>
-Those who earn the Meta Database Engineer Professional Certificate have completed nine courses, developed by Meta, that include hands-on, practice-based assessments and are designed to prepare them for roles in Database Engineering.
+Those who earn the Database Engineer Professional Certificate have completed nine courses, developed by Meta, that include hands-on, practice-based assessments and are designed to prepare them for roles in Database Engineering.
 They are competent in creating, managing,manipulating and administering databases, as well as industry-standard programming languages and software such as SQL, Python, and Django.

 ***The focus of this Portfolio was to gather, improve and complete activies related to Database Engineering and presented in Meta's Database Engineer Professional Specialization offered through Coursera.***
 <h1></h1>